You Have Neck And Back Pain, Where Do You Turn?

 What are the Benefits of Neurosurgery?

-One huge outcome from neurosurgery is reduced pain in patients.
+One huge outcome of neurosurgery is reduced pain in patients.
 The National Institute of Neurological Disorders and Stroke reported that around 80% of adults would have low back pain at some point over the course of their lifetime.
 For some, this pain may become chronic and more persistent, causing them severe discomfort.
 Medicine may only provide minor, temporary relief, and opioids might be prescribed for better pain management, though that can also have unintended consequences.

 Neurosurgery can offer some relief with spinal cord stimulation and other methods of treatment.
 Spinal cord stimulation grants such pain relief that patients don’t need to take as much pain medication.
 Indeed, one study showed that participants who had high-frequency therapy cut down or entirely stopped taking opioid medications; these people had been in chronic pain for about 13 years on average.